Japanese government–issued currency in the Dutch East Indies: Background

 In December 1941, the Empire of Japan began its assault on British Borneo; by January 1942 its armies had begun to attack those parts of the island which were part of the Dutch East Indies.
 This was followed by attacks on Sumatra and Java in February.
 Ultimately, the Dutch colonial government capitulated on 8 March 1942, though pockets of resistance lasted for several months.
 In the succeeding months, the Japanese government closed the banks, seized assets and currency, and assumed control of the Indies' economy.

 Java was left under the administration of the Sixteenth Army, Sumatra under the Twenty-Fifth Army, and the remainder of the archipelago under the Japanese Navy.
 This administrative division meant that some notes were highly localized.
-For instance, the 100 and 1000 gulden notes, with a design similar to that used in occupied Malaya (also under the Twenty-Fifth Army), were only meant to be circulated in Sumatra.
+For instance, the 100 and 1000 guilder notes, with a design similar to that used in occupied Malaya (also under the Twenty-Fifth Army), were only meant to be circulated in Sumatra.
 There is no evidence, however, that the latter were actually in use.

 Occupation

 The Japanese occupation government immediately began issuing military banknotes for use in the occupied Indies, as had previously been done in other occupied territories.
 These first banknotes were printed in Japan, and issued by the Ministry of Finance.
-This issue formally retained the gulden name, though in common indigene parlance it was called oeang Djepang (Japanese money) or oeang pisang (banana money, for the prominent bananas on the ten gulden note).
-Each gulden (or, later, roepiah) consisted of 100 cents (sen).
+This issue formally retained the guilder name, though in common indigene parlance it was called oeang Djepang (Japanese money) or oeang pisang (banana money, for the prominent bananas on the ten guilder note).
+Each guilder (or, later, roepiah) consisted of 100 cents (sen).

-After the occupation began, the Japanese military government ruled that, as of 11 March 1942, the only valid currency in the region were military banknotes and existing colonial gulden.
+After the occupation began, the Japanese military government ruled that, as of 11 March 1942, the only valid currency in the region were military banknotes and existing colonial guilder.
 Soon, however, they had begun replacing the pre-war currency at par.
 They soon required that all extant Dutch currency be exchanged for the occupation issue.
 This policy, however, was not implemented very strictly, and pre-war currency was widely hoarded, even in the internment camps.

-After the Battle of Timor, the Japanese decreed, through their "Edital of 24 February 1942", that the gulden also circulate in Portuguese Timor, replacing the Timorese pataca.
+After the Battle of Timor, the Japanese decreed, through their "Edital of 24 February 1942", that the guilder also circulate in Portuguese Timor, replacing the Timorese pataca.

-In March 1943, the Japanese occupation government ceased issuing military notes; at the time, military currency to the value of 353 million gulden was in circulation.
+In March 1943, the Japanese occupation government ceased issuing military notes; at the time, military currency to the value of 353 million guilder was in circulation.
 Printing operations were moved to Kolff in Batavia (now Jakarta), Java.
 These banknotes, which experienced no change in appearance, were issued by the Southern Development Bank (SDB), which had been established the preceding year and was managed by Yokohama Specie Bank and Bank of Taiwan.

-Under the SDB, an increasingly large amount of currency was issued; the professor Shibata Yoshimasa (柴田 善雅) writes that, by the end of 1943, the total circulation had almost doubled to 674 million gulden, reaching almost two billion by the end of 1944.
+Under the SDB, an increasingly large amount of currency was issued; professor Shibata Yoshimasa (柴田 善雅) writes that, by the end of 1943, the total circulation had almost doubled to 674 million guilder, reaching almost two billion by the end of 1944.
 This increase in circulation was followed by a drastic increase in inflation.
 Ultimately, this currency, renamed the roepiah for the 1944 issue, was widely used but highly depreciated.